Freedom of Information Act 2000 (FOIA)

 Decision (including any steps ordered)

-3. The Commissioner does not require the public authority to take any further steps.
+3. The Commissioner requires the public authority to take the following steps to ensure compliance with the legislation.

 Request and response